 Glimmerglass State Park

 Head to Springfield, about 20 minutes north of Cooperstown, for the Annual Springfield 4th of July Parade starting at 11 AM.
-After the parade, stick around for live music, historical displays, a quilt show, and a helping of chicken barbecue.
-Afterwards, enjoy some classic rock at Glimmerglass State Park (pictured), as the Council Rock Band will perform at 7:30 PM.
-Stick around for the fireworks display after the concert!
+After the parade, stick around for live music, historical displays, and a helping of chicken barbecue.
+Then, enjoy some classic rock at Glimmerglass State Park (pictured), as the band Scattered Flurries will perform at 7:30 PM.
+Stick around for the fireworks display beginning at dusk after the concert!
+Free.

 Genesee Country Village & Museum Independence Day Celebration (Finger Lakes)

-This family-friendly daytime celebration will feature games, picnics, a pie-eating contest, and a swearing-in of new U.S. citizens!
-The Genesee Country Village & Museum will also host its grand parade and a reading of the Declaration of Independence. $23 for adults, $20 for senior citizens and college students, $19 for youth 3–12, free for children 2 and younger.
+This family-friendly daytime celebration will feature games, picnics, a pie-eating contest, patriotic tunes, and a swearing-in of new U.S. citizens!
+The Genesee Country Village & Museum will also host its grand 19th-century style parade and a reading of the Declaration of Independence.
+Pricing for 2025 to be announced.

 Cortland County Independence Day Spectacular (Finger Lakes)